 Gentle massage: more important than deep pressure

-Better blood circulation and less muscle tension
+Improved circulation and reduced muscle tension

-Stress, cortisol and the nervous system
+Stress, cortisol, and the nervous system

-This also explains why massage is experienced as relaxing not only physically, but also mentally .
+This also explains why massage is experienced as relaxing not only physically but also mentally.

 Mental relaxation with Braintronics®